codectified/mindroots/README.md

 Ensure you have Neo4j installed on your machine.

-* From the the Neo4j installation directory run:   `./bin/neo4j start`
+* From the the Neo4j installation directory run:   `./bin/neo4j start` or launch Neo4j Desktop.

-* The Neo4j browser should be accessible at http://localhost:7474.

 * Copy the CSV files from the data folder to the Neo4j import directory, typically located at <NEO4J_HOME>/import.